Close Menu

 To qualify for the proposed first-time homebuyer tax credit, you must meet the following criteria:

-- Homebuyer education – You must complete an approved homebuyer counseling program prior to purchase.
+• Homebuyer education – You must complete an approved homebuyer counseling program before purchase.

 The tax credit would only apply to principal residences, not second homes or investment properties.
 There would also be clawback provisions requiring the credit to be paid back if you sold the home within 5 years of buying it.